alire-project/alire/doc/catalog-format-spec.md

  - booleans (`true`, `false`);

 We can then split composite data in two kinds: lists (TOML's arrays) and mappings (JSON's tables).
-Lists are just sequences of other values; for instance a list of strings:
+Lists are just sequences of other values, for instance a list of strings:

 ```toml
 ["A", "B"]
 ```

-Mapping are the traditional sets of associations from keys (here, always strings) to other values.
+Mappings are the traditional sets of associations from keys (here, always strings) to other values.
 For instance, the following represents a set of dependencies, with version constraints: